twustep/logsans.js/README.md

 Once you create a **Recurring Check**, LogSans alert you if it has not detected your event in the timeframe set by the **frequency** property.

 ##### For Example
-If **frequency** is set to 30 (minutes), LogSans will trigger a LogSnag event telling you that it has not seen that event in the last 30 minutes.
+If **frequency** is set to 30 (minutes), LogSans will check every 30 minutes.
+If it does not detect your event, it will publish a LogSnag event telling you that it has not seen that event in the last 30 minutes.